Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/change-me.md

      ZooKeeper session has expired.
 ---

+> **Q. I get "ZooKeeper session has expired" once.
+What should i do?
+Should I worry? **

+Getting exceptions or lack of acknolegment in distributed system from time to time is a normal situation.
+Your client should do the retry.
+If that happened once and your client do retries correctly - nothing to worry about.

+It it happens often, or with every retry - it may be a sign of some misconfiguration / issue in cluster (see below).

 > **Q. we see a lot of these: ZooKeeper session has expired.
 Switching to a new session**

 A. There is a single zookeeper session per server.
 But there are many threads that can use zookeeper simultaneously.